 The first thing that you can customize is the brush tip.

-- The Diameter value is a pixel measured size of the Brush Tip, cannot be bigger than the tip image.
+- The Size value is a measured pixel size of the Brush Tip.

-- The Flip Axis checkboxes flip the tip on its respective axis, X or Y (Horizontally or Vertically) or even both.
+- The Flip Axis checkboxes flip the tip on its respective axis, X or Y (Horizontally or Vertically).

 - The Angle value rotates the brush by the desired degrees.